Driving the international Pavlic Pass

-Pavlič Pass (Paulitschsattel-Pavličevo Sedlo) is an international mountain pass at an elevation of 1.349m (4,425ft) above the sea level, located on the border of Slovenia and Austria.
+Pavlič Pass is an international mountain pass at an elevation of 1.349m (4,425ft) above the sea level, located on the border of Slovenia and Austria.

-The road to the summit is totally paved and pretty narrow in parts.
-It’s called Seeberg highway (B 82) in Austria and 428 in Slovenia.
-The pass links the Slovenian region of Savinja Statistical Region with the Austrian state of Carinthia.
+The road to the summit, also known as Paulitschsattel and Pavličevo Sedlo, is totally paved and pretty narrow in parts.
+It’s called Seeberg Highway (B 82) in Austria and 428 in Slovenia.
+The first road through the pass was built in 1894 and was fully paved in 2000.

 The pass is 19.3km (11.99 miles) long, running east-west from Solčava (in Slovenia) to Bad Vellach (in Austria).
 The road to the summit is very steep, hitting a 15.7% of maximum gradient through some of the ramps.
 Sometimes you drive through thick forest, other time you'll cut the villages and meadows.
 Fit cyclists and motorbikers love this route in nice weather.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.